 The API admin, Joe, uses the documentation feature to make the three files for the Gold operation, and the Gold overview file, visible to Gold license holders.
 It is hidden from all other users.

 In the main index page, Joe tags the links to the four files containing Gold license content so that these links are visible to Gold customers.

 All other content is tagged for the Silver license which is offered to all other customers, and also tagged for the Gold license.
 Gold customers see all; Silver customers do not see the Gold content.

-For more information on implementing the document tagging feature, including instructions and examples, refer to Documentation Tagging.
+For more information on implementing the document tagging feature, including instructions and examples, refer to API Documentation Visibility Tagging.

 The point at which an app developer requests access to an API is where both the API owner and the app developer customers reap the benefits of the Licenses feature.

 Instead of black and white all-or-none access, the app developer can choose from the licenses that have been a) defined for the API and b) designated as visible to him/her, and can choose the license most applicable to the app's exact scenario—the operations that the app needs to have access to and the appropriate level of access (quality of service).

 If the API includes subsets (scopes, packaged into licenses) that are only for a select audience, other developers will never even see those options or the associated documentation.